felipe-bizio/felipe-bizio/README.md

 <h3 align="center">Analista de Business Intelligence apaixonado por novas tecnologias</h3>
 -->

-- 🔭 Currently, I'm working on the Thami Personal Project with Power BI
+- 🔭 Currently, I'm working on the Thami Personal Trainner & Health Project with Power BI

 - 🌱 I'm studying Power BI and Python applied to Data Science and Business Intelligence

-- 👨‍💻 You can find my work portfolio here on [[GIT LINK]]([GIT LINK])
+- 👨‍💻 You can find my work portfolio here on

+- 📜 Check all my certificates here on  https://shorturl.at/GhEUo

 - 💬 Ask me about Python, SQL, Power BI & Excel

 - 📫 Contact me via email at fw.bizio@gmail.com

-- 📄 Learn more about my career by visiting: https://www.linkedin.com/in/felipe-bizio/

 - ⚡ Fun fact about me: My first experiences with computers were in 1998 with a Pentium 166